selamie/10605-iclr-blog-2025/_posts/2025-04-28-distill-example.md

 - The user specifies the number of micro-batches and the number of model partitions (equal to the number of available GPUs)
 - GPipe stores one version of weights total

+A direct consequence of GPipe's approach is higher peak memory required to store activation values.
+This is somewhat mitigated by discarding and re-calculating activation values during the backward pass.
+However, that does introduce a 20% increase in computation overhead <d-cite key="fan2021dapple"></d-cite>.

 ### PipeDream: The Representative Asynchronous Approach

 <!-- PipeDream first introduced the term "pipeline parallelism" in a paper released in 2018.
 PipeDream systematically partitions DNN layers to keep all GPUs productive and minimize communication.
 It introduced the idea of pipelining minibatches in addition to partitioning layers of the model.  -->